EUCAIM/k8s-deployments/federated-search/chaimeleon/README.md

  - In the secret in file `0-secret-api-keys.private.yaml`:
    - `FOCUS_API_KEY` is the secret token for the app (focus) to communicate with the beam-proxy, just generate one randomly.
+   - `DATASET_SERVICE_AUTH_HEADER` is the secret token for the app (focus) to communicate with the dataset-service, it is provided by the admin of that service.
  - In the secret in file `0-secret-certs.private.yaml`:
    - `proxy.pem` is the private key generated previously for the beam-proxy to communicate with the beam-broker.
    - `root.crt.pem` is the public key of the beam-broker at central side, it is provided by the admin of that beam-broker.